monacoremo/postgrest-sessions-example/app.sql.md

 ### Login API endpoint

-The `api.login` endpoint wraps the `app.login` function to add the following:
+The `api.login` endpoint wraps the `auth.login` function to add the following:

 * Raise an exception if the given login credentials are not valid.
 * Add a header to the response to set a cookie with the session token.